‘Let him answer!’: Trump bulldozes his way through debate with mix of attacks, insults and falsehoods

 Trailing in the polls and trying to cast his opponent as weak and doddering, Trump took to the stage and unleashed an onslaught of words, aggressively interrupting the moderator and Biden so many times that both of them seemed exasperated and unsure what to do with a president who would not stop talking.

-“Will you shut up man?”
+“Will you shut up, man?”
 Biden asked at one point.
 “Let him answer!”
 Wallace said at a another.
 “Keep yapping,” Biden told Trump.

 The president would not “shut up” — or let Biden answer.
 He kept yapping.